 Tango and wine anyone?

-A two-hour private lesson at La Ventana followed by a wine tasting.
+A one-hour private lesson followed by a wine tasting inside an old Conventillo.
 Sounds like pure heaven to me.
 Book the lesson and wine tasting here.

 It’s easy to see a free tango show.
 Buenos Aires has great street tango.
 Incredibly talented dancers perform outdoors in areas frequented by tourists.
 Two classic spots for street tango in Buenos Aires are:

 This street (Little Street) in La Boca neighborhood is most famous for its brightly colored houses.
 However, it’s also Buenos Aires’ tango street.
 You will often find couples performing tango here for tips.
 Buenos Aires street tango is often just as good as many expensive shows, so it’s worth stopping and watching the tango dancers.
 Buenos Aires at its best!

 But outdoor tango is not just buskers.
 One of the best milongas in Buenos Aires is outside.